Montceau-les-Mines troubles: Autumn-Winter 1882 : national and international repercussions, continuation of the attacks

-Five days after the trial began, the 1882-1883 Lyon attacks started with the Bellecour Theatre restaurant bombing.
-The day after this attack, the prosecutor—fearing to continue the trial at that location, particularly for the jurors—requested that it be adjourned and relocated.
+Five days after the trial began, the 1882-1883 Lyon attacks started with the Assommoir bombing.
+The day after this attack, the prosecutor—fearing to continue the trial at that location, particularly for the jurors, requested that it be adjourned and relocated.

 In parallel with these developments, a major wave of repression began in France against the anarchist movement, a key event of which was the Trial of the 66, which targeted around sixty anarchists in Lyon - among which was Peter Kropotkin - accused of belonging to a conspiracy—including the Montceau-les-Mines troubles—and other charges.
 The trial of the members arrested for the action of the 15th, which had been adjourned and relocated to Riom, opened on 14 December 1882.
 The sentences handed down were as follows:Devilard, 5 years in prison, Viennet, 3 years, Loriot, Juillet, Demesple, Garnier, 2 years, Château, Chofflet and Spenlhauer, 1 year.